 So, before we dive deeper into how AI can aid your website, let’s quickly think about search engines as a whole, and how they already use AI.

 When searching on google for the word ‘it’, what results should be returned?

-To give you a basic understanding on how the search engine works, as the search engine algorithm trying to decipher what is meant by ‘it’ they look at your previous searches and what searches you’ve been clicking on in order to figure out the intent of the search.
-Obviously, these methods do get more complex as you search in different ways as the way you search changes depending upon entry type.
+To give you a basic understanding of how the search engine works, as the search engine algorithm tries to decipher what is meant by ‘it’ they look at your previous searches and what searches you’ve been clicking on in order to figure out the intent of the search.
+Obviously, these methods do get more complex as you search in different ways and the way you search changes depending on the entry type.

-It’s safe to say that text-based search queries are very different to voice-search queries and image search.
+It’s safe to say that text-based search queries are very different to voice-search queries and image searches.
 So how does this help you when it comes to your very own eCommerce site search?